This guide will show you how to buy a domain and and link it to a Digital Ocean VM.

 3.11 You can view your ubuntu droplet details in the digital ocean portal.
 You may need to reboot the server, make snapshots (backups) of reset passwords here.

-3.12 You will need to change your droplets root password that was emailed to you from digital ocean.
+3.12 You will need to change your droplets root password that was emailed to you from digital ocean (if you never recived one you can reset a root passowrd change in the digitalocean.com portal).
 You can change your password by using the VNC window in the digital ocean portal https://cloud.digitalocean.com/droplets/ -> Access -> Console Access).
-If you had no luck changing you password with the VNC method you may use your Mac terminal and type: ssh firstname.lastname@example.org (where xx is your droplets IP) – then type yes, enter your password from the digital ocean email and change the password to a new/strong password (and write it down).
+If you had no luck changing you password with the VNC method you may use your Mac terminal and type: ssh [email protected] (where xx is your droplets IP) – then type yes, enter your password from the digital ocean email and change the password to a new/strong password (and write it down).

 3.13 Now we will need to install the distro stable nodejs (for c9.io IDE) into the droplet by typing “sudo apt-get update” then “sudo apt-get install nodejs“.